What are Impediments, how are they visualised and which tips exist for eliminating them?

 There are some challenges when working with Impediments:

-- It is important that the problems managed by the Scrum Master do not disappear in a backlog, but are easily accessible for the team at any time.
-This promotes the discussion and solution of the problems and prevents the suppression or even oblivion.
+- It is important that the problems, which may be managed by the Scrum Master, do not disappear in a backlog, but are easily accessible for the team at any time.
+This promotes the discussion and solution of the problems and prevents them from being suppressed or even forgotten.

 - Even if you work very well together in a team, there is still room for improvement.
 It is therefore practically impossible for an Impediment Board to be empty.
 If necessary, the Scrum Master has to help more with identification or create a more open climate for communication.